What is RDP used for?

 - Encrypted high-security VPNs can be used when connecting across networks, which is more secure than exposing the RDP server to the Internet.

+After learning what is Microsoft Remote Desktop, let's learn how to use it.
 RDP has a large user group.
 It is one of the most commonly used remote access software.
 It is very convenient to connect in the LAN environment, but it is difficult to connect in different network environments.
-Next we’ll briefly introduce how to remotely control PC over on the same network.
+Next, we’ll briefly introduce how to remotely control a PC over on the same network.

 Set up the host computer